 4 Mistakes Hunters Make When Using Turkey Decoys

 Turkey decoys work.
 There’s no doubt about that.
-But success is not as easy as setting up a decoy, making a few calls and pulling the trigger because gobblers can be downright finicky.
-From choosing what decoys, poses and placements to use, the best hunters take great care in getting their turkey decoy setup just right.
+But success is not as easy as staking a decoy, making a few calls, and pulling the trigger.
+Gobblers can be downright finicky; most of us know from first-hand experience.
+Knowing how to choose what decoys, poses, and placements can help your setup draw more gobblers this spring.